MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 ---
-title: Videos about developing for the web with Microsoft Edge
+title: Videos about web development with Microsoft Edge
 description: Watch announcement and demo videos about Microsoft Edge web development technologies such as DevTools, Progressive Web App, Web platform features, WebView2, and more.
 author: MSEdgeTeam
 ms.author: msedgedevrel